Legal requirements for companies

 - Get professional advice if you need it

-You will need to set up a current registered office as ASIC will use this address to send documents to the company.
+You will need to set up a current registered office that ASIC can use to send documents to the company.
 Your principal place of business will be the location from which your company operates its business.

-A company must also inform ASIC of the name, date of birth and current residential address of all directors.
+You must also inform ASIC of the name, date of birth and current residential address of all directors of the company.

 Find out more on our checklist for registering a company.